ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Signals send three different types of events to their subscribers:

  * The **next** event provides a new value from the stream.
 [RACStream][] methods only operate on events of this type.
+Unlike Cocoa collections, it is completely valid for a signal to include `nil`.
  * The **error** event indicates that an error occurred before the signal could finish.
+The event may include an `NSError` object that indicates what went wrong.
 Errors must be handled specially – they are not included in the stream's values.
  * The **completed** event indicates that the signal finished successfully, and that no more values will be added to the stream.
 Completion must be handled